orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

       - The machine that builds has less than 4 cores.
       - The machine that builds has less than 8 GiB of RAM.

+* Ebuild C++ standard guidelines in this overlay
+  - The released standards were c++98, c++03, c++11, c++14, c++17, c++20, c++23, c++26
+  - The unofficial standard c++0x corresponds to the final c++11.
+  - Most packages use the default c++17.
+  - If C++ standard needs to be lifted.
+Specify between the oldest to current For example, if the package says c++11, then add USE flags for cxx11 cxx14, cxx17.
+  - If the C++ standard is not specified, it is c++17 by default based on compiler default.
+  - The C++ standard should on be overwritten if it is C++ standard sensitive.
+Use as a USE flag dependency chain for these USE flags.
+  - The C++ standard should use the project default in most cases to ensure compatibility with prebuilt binaries.
+  - Do not force a newer standard but allow the user to decide based on packages that they want to install.

 # Ebuild organization

 1. Header